Edirne

-Edirne (/eɪˈdɪərnə, ɛˈ-/; /tr/), historically known as Orestias, Orestiada, Adrianople, or Adriana is a city in Turkey, in the northwestern part of the province of Edirne in Eastern Thrace.
+Edirne (/eɪˈdɪərnə, ɛˈ-/; /tr/), historically known as Orestias, Orestiada, Adrianople, or Adriana, is a city in Turkey, in the northwestern part of the province of Edirne in Eastern Thrace.
 Situated 7 km from the Greek and 20 km from the Bulgarian borders, Edirne was the second capital city of the Ottoman Empire from the 1360s to 1453, (Note: İslâm Ansiklopedisi: "It is disputed when the Ottomans conquered this place; Various dates have been put forward in this regard, such as 1361, 1362, 1367 and 1369.
 Among these, the opinion that Edirne was captured in 1361 as a result of a systematic conquest policy by Murad and Lala Şahin, while Orhan Gazi was still alive, gains prominence.
 However, it has also been stated that the date of conquest may have occurred after 1366 (1369), based on an elegy showing that the city metropolitan Polykarpos was in Edirne in this capacity until 1366.) before Constantinople became its capital.

 The city is a commercial centre for woven textiles, silks, carpets and agricultural products and has a growing tourism industry.
 It is the seat of Edirne Province and Edirne District.
 Its population is 180,002 (2022).

-In the local elections on 31 March 2024, lawyer Filiz Gencan Akin was elected as the new mayor of the city of Edirne, succeeding Recep Gürkan, who had been mayor for 10 years and did not stand for re-election.

 Names and etymology

-The city was founded and named after the Roman emperor Hadrian as Hadrianopolis (Adrianople in English, /ˌeɪdriəˈnoʊpəl/; Ἁδριανούπολις in Greek) on the site of the Greek city of Orestias, which was itself founded on an earlier Thracian settlement named Uskudama.
+The city was founded by and named after the Roman emperor Hadrian as Hadrianopolis (Adrianople in English, /ˌeɪdriəˈnoʊpəl/; Ἁδριανούπολις in Greek) on the site of the Greek city of Orestias, which was itself founded on an earlier Thracian settlement named Uskudama.
 The Ottoman name Edrine (ادرنه) is derived from the Greek name.
 The name Adrianople was used in English until the Turkish adoption of the Latin alphabet in 1928, after which Edirne became the internationally recognised name.
 In Bulgarian the city is known as Одрин (Odrin).

 History

-Selimiye Mosque exterior.
+The Selimiye Mosque exterior after restoration.
 Architect Sinan called the Şehzade Mosque in Istanbul his apprentice work, the Süleymaniye his journeyman work, and the Selimiye his masterpiece.
 He was 85 when he finished it.

 The area around Edirne has been the site of numerous major battles and sieges starting from the days of the Roman Empire.
 The vagaries of the border region between Asia and Europe gave rise to Edirne's claim to be the most frequently contested spot on earth.